When we say Netherlands we immediately think about Amsterdam, windmills and tulips.

 - From Amsterdam to Naarden: Amsterdam: Muiderslot Castle and Naarden Fortress Tour

-Such an unique as well as stunning country has several special and interesting accommodations where to stay overnight in the countryside of Netherlands.
+Such a unique, as well as the stunning country, has several special and interesting accommodations where to stay overnight in the countryside of Netherlands.

 Here are 5 top holiday accommodations where to sleep in the countryside of Netherlands

 Plan your trip to this beautiful place: Logistical tips and tricksBook your accommodation

 We always use Booking.com as they have the best price-quality ratio and they offer a wide range of hotels, guesthouses, apartments, and villas to choose from.

 You will find here all types of accommodations, from the cheapest ones to the most luxurious.